 Water will splash inside the wheel well and on the back of the headlight assembly if one of the front fender liners is partially cracked or missing.
+So, Replacing fender liner is a best preventive measure.
 Corrosion and other issues with the headlight wiring and connectors, as well as other electrical equipment in the wheel wells, are common as a result of this.
-In an older Dodge Caliper, for example, the relay box is under the left headlight unit, immediately in front of the left front wheel.
+In some cases water seeps into headlight also. it will make the headlight defective. thus you have to buy an aftermarket headlight that will cost you dollars. in an older Dodge Calliper, for example, the relay box is under the left headlight unit, immediately in front of the left front wheel.
 Corrosion inside that box will cause a slew of electrical issues.

 Your mechanic may be able to re-secure a loose splash shield or fender liner.
 If a loose shield or fender liner is partially shattered and can’t be properly fixed, it should be replaced, since a loose shield or liner might pose a safety hazard if it separates while driving.
 If the part isn’t available, your mechanic may suggest temporarily removing it if driving without it is safe.

 What is the cost of replacing an engine splash shield?